Introduction

 We recommend dividing the information into two categories:

-When writing the job aid, add the critical tasks and information right away.
+When creating job aids, add the critical tasks and information right away.
 If you have extra room, you can include the non-essential information.

 It’s rare for job aid templates to be static molds that you can pour content into.